ngscheurich/boxcar/README.md

 you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.

-First, run the `bin/heroku_setup your-app-name`; this script will set you up with two Heroku apps (one for staging and one for production) with Heroku PostgreSQL instances attached and in a development pipeline.
+First, run `bin/heroku_setup your-app-name`; this script will set you up with two Heroku apps (one for staging and one for production) with Heroku PostgreSQL instances attached and in a development pipeline.